adriancretu/beacons-android/README.md

 Use Beacons.add() to store and actually start a beacon.
 After adding a beacon, if Bluetooth is on (or when it gets enabled), the beacon will try to start.
-If there's an error starting a beacon, a broadcast is sent by the Beacons service.
-See the ```BeaconsService``` class for details.
+If there's an error starting a beacon, a broadcast is sent by the service.
+See the ```BleService``` class for details.

 ### Eddystone EID